 What can I do now to help my child feel safe and secure?

-With Infants: Do your best to meet your infant’s needs, but don’t forget your own!
+Do your best to meet your infant’s needs, but don’t forget your own!
 It can be a tough balance in the early months, but meeting your own needs first can help you be in a better place to respond to your child’s needs.
 Building a secure attachment does not mean being with your child non-stop.
 It’s okay to take breaks and call in help-this won’t damage your attachment with your child.

-With young children: With young ones, it’s important to establish a healthy balance of loving, nurturing, and playfulness, also paired with structure, boundaries, and limits.
+With young ones, it’s important to establish a healthy balance of loving, nurturing, and playfulness, also paired with structure, boundaries, and limits.
 When children have both sides of this spectrum, it helps them feel safe and secure to explore the world.
 This is also a really great stage to allow for and encourage your child’s emotions.
 When they have a melt-down, let them know that their feelings are welcome (not necessarily their actions).

-With older children: As children get older and more independent, it’s important to allow them space to explore in a safe and developmentally appropriate way.
+As children get older and more independent, it’s important to allow them space to explore in a safe and developmentally appropriate way.
 Allowing them room to explore sends them the message that you believe in them.
 Remember though, that even older kids need their parents' love and connection.
 Remind your older ones through words and actions, that you are always connected even when you are apart.